cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 This works because Kubernetes provides a REST API that allows communication with clients using lightweight protocols such as HTTP.
-Consequently, software developers can write Operators in their preferred programming language as long as long as the REST API specifications are followed.
+Consequently, software developers can write Operators in their preferred programming language as long as the REST API specifications are followed.

 However, if developers are free to choose their programming language,